Department Chair and Program Director Guide

 Eligibility

-Full-time tenured faculty members who meet the rule of 80 (i.e., who are at least 60 years of age and have completed 20 years of faculty service at Gustavus) are eligible to participate voluntarily in the Phased Retirement Option.
+Full-time tenured faculty members who meet the rule of 75 (i.e., who are at least 55 years of age and have completed 20 years of faculty service at Gustavus) are eligible to participate voluntarily in the Phased Retirement Option.
 At least ten years of service at Gustavus must be as a tenured faculty member.
-This option is not available to Endowed Chairs or Distinguished Endowed Chairs.

 Provisions

-The specific nature of the employment responsibilities for faculty in the PRO program will be determined by the Provost in consultation with the individual faculty member, the faculty member’s department, and any interdisciplinary program indicated by the faculty member.
-These responsibilities will normally require at least one course to be taught each semester and may include (but will not be limited to) regular teaching, supervision of special projects, advising, and/or administrative assignments.
-The person entering phased retirement will not normally participate in the position definition, search, or hiring of his/her replacement and may not participate in any reviews of his/her replacement.
+• The specific nature of the employment responsibilities for faculty in the PRO program will be determined by the Provost in consultation with the individual faculty member, the faculty member’s department, and any interdisciplinary program indicated by the faculty member.

-Faculty may take any earned sabbatical leave immediately prior to entering the PRO; teaching during the PRO will not count toward future sabbatical leaves.
+• Faculty may take any earned sabbatical leave immediately prior to entering the PRO.

-Phased retirees will be eligible for institutional support for research and travel including faculty travel funds, professional development accounts, and college grants.
+• Phased retirees will be eligible for institutional support for research and travel including faculty travel funds, professional development accounts, and college grants during the year of their PRO participation.

 Benefits

-Benefits continue throughout the phased retirement period: the College contribution will continue for health and dental; tuition benefit will continue; retirement contributions, disability coverage, and life insurance continue based on phased retirement salary.1
+Benefits continue during the phased retirement period: the College contribution will continue for health and dental; tuition benefit will continue; retirement contributions, disability coverage, and life insurance continue based on phased retirement salary.1

 Availability